 In 2005, I was awarded an RCUK Academic Fellowship, a scheme designed to provide a more stable career path for future research leaders.
 During my fellowship, I led a number of projects to investigate natural climate variability over the last millennium, the changing occurrence of extreme rainfall, and the generation of scenarios of future climate change using simulations with both simple and complex models of the climate system.

-I was appointed as a Reader in Climate Science in 2010, within the School of Environmental Sciences.
+I was appointed as a Reader in 2010 and as Professor of Climate Science in 2014, within the School of Environmental Sciences.
 I have continued to lead research across a broad range of pressing climate science issues while also teaching at undergraduate and postgraduate levels, and organising the final-year undergraduate research projects within the School from 2010 to 2013.

 <- Page 1 of 6 ->